SoftwareHeritage/swh-environment/docker/README.rst

 For example, to add a (one shot) task that will list git repos on the 0xacab.org gitlab instance, one can do (from this git repository)::

-   ~/swh-environment/docker$ docker-compose exec swh-scheduler \
+   ~/swh-environment/docker$ docker compose exec swh-scheduler \
        swh scheduler task add list-gitlab-full \
          -p oneshot url=https://0xacab.org/api/v4